VM

 Future Considerations

-Some flows to consider:
+Some future flows to consider include:

-• A community/chat flow.
+• A community/chat feature.

-• Incorporating rewards for completing learnings.
+• Incorporating rewards for completing learning modules.

-• Develop a fully functional budgeting system.
+• Developing a fully functional budgeting system.

 Key Learnings